 Trileptal was a special hell, and I was on it for years, because it was better that Lamictal and Keppra.
 And I thought it was the best we could do.

 On Trileptal, I felt drunbk for for hours a day.

-feeling drunk, mind you. :P
+I don't like feeling drunk, mind you. :P

 And it was more than just feeling drunk.
 It was, for those four hours, a complete loss of balance - I could not walk.
 I could only propel myself down hallways by falling against the walls with forward momentum, flinging myself diagonally.
 I lost more weight, going down to 85 pounds.
 I had double vision and scrolling vision.
 Tremors and spasms.
 And still the brainfog, the complete failure of short-term memory.